Donner Party: Second relief

 William Foster and William Eddy, survivors of the snowshoe party, started from Bear Valley to intercept Reed, taking with them a man named John Stark.
 After a day, they met Reed helping his children struggle on toward Bear Valley, all frostbitten and bleeding but alive.
 Desperate to rescue their own children, Foster and Eddy persuaded four men, with pleading and money, to go to Truckee Lake with them.
 During their journey they found the eleven survivors at Starved Camp, huddled around a fire that had sunk into a pit.
 The relief party split, with Foster, Eddy, and two others headed toward Truckee Lake.
-Two of the rescuers, hoping to save some of the survivors, each took a child and headed back to Bear Valley.
+Two of the rescuers each took a child and headed back to Bear Valley.
 John Stark refused to leave the others.
 He picked up two children and all the provisions and assisted the remaining Breens and Graves to safety, sometimes advancing the children down the trail piece-meal, putting them down and then going back to carry the other debilitated children.